 Note: For more details on how to enable Production mode, follow this article: How to set Magento 2 Developer and Production mode via SSH

-7. Enable backend caching (Redis, Memcache) by following your hosting provider specifications.
-Make sure they are optimized for Magento 2 environments
+8. Enable backend caching (Redis, Memcache) by following your hosting provider's specifications.
+Make sure they are optimized for Magento 2 environments.

 Note: More details here on How to choose the right Magento 2 hosting.

-Magento recommends the use of Varnish cache instead of Built In cache for improved performance, more details in Magento Documentation.
+Magento recommends the use of Varnish cache instead of Built In cache for improved performance, more details at: Magento Documentation.

-Constantly check for Magento updates, this updates contain bug fixes, security fixes and performance improvements.
+Constantly check for Magento updates, these updates contain bug fixes, security fixes and performance improvements.

-Note: Before upgrading your Magento to latest version, check with your 3rd party extension providers that all 3rd party extensions installed are fully compatible.
-Usually Magento Partners are first to update their extensions as they already have access to Magento releases before the official release.
+Note: Before upgrading your Magento installation to the latest version, check with your 3rd party extension providers that all 3rd party extensions installed are fully compatible.
+Usually, Magento Partners are first to update their extensions as they already have access to Magento releases before the official release.
 WeltPixel is an Premier Magento Extension Builder.

-For reference, check here Pearl Theme change log .
-Change log for each WeltPixel extension is provided on the product page (bottom area).
+For reference, check the Pearl Theme change log.
+The Change log for each WeltPixel extension is provided on the product page (bottom area).

-Using multiple 3rd party extensions from different vendors will most probably cause some conflicts in your store.
-In some cases the conflicts can be minor can cause only small impact problems but in other cases this conflicts can cause severe performance issues.
+Using multiple 3rd party extensions from different vendors will most likely cause conflicts in your store.
+In some cases, the conflicts can be minor and cause only small impact problems but in other cases these conflicts can cause severe performance issues.

-Shortly we'll include in all WeltPixel extensions a Magento 2 debugger that will highlight Rewrite Classes.
-This way you or your developer will be able to identify and fix any 3rd party conflicts easier.
-Below is a short preview of the debugger, pointing the classes and modules that are overwriting the same class.
+We include a Magento 2 debugger in all WeltPixel extensions that highlights Rewritten Classes.
+This way, you or your developer will be able to identify and fix any 3rd party conflicts easier.
+You can find a short preview of the debugger below, pointing the classes and modules that are overwriting the same class.

 If you are not too advanced with your current project, you can take a look at our integrated solution.
 It may be more cost / time efficient to use it instead of working on compatibility issues:

 Take a look at Pearl Theme for Magento 2 that already includes Google Tag Manager , Quick View, Banner Slider, Instagram Widget and 10 other WeltPixel extensions that are already provided with the theme and fully compatible.
 We created this starting point solution for Magento 2 projects in order for the users to be able to focus on store development instead of compatibility issues.
-Maybe it's a good starting point for your current project.
+It might be a good starting point for your current project.